atkeeling/utexas-energy-dashboard/README.md

 ### Tools

 D3 plotly for the plots
 D3 leaflet for the map
+SQLite for data storage

 ### Future project